chthong/mec_labs/lab3/LAB3A.md

 ```

 # Kubernetes API based access [ Why Kubernetes is the perfect platform for MEC ]
+>> You do NOT need to copy line by line, instead use the copy icon on this GitHub Page and paste directly on remote shell.

 ### **1. Start `kubectl proxy`**